 Best Time to Visit Singapore

-There is no bad time to visit Singapore!
+When planning a trip to Singapore you never have to worry about weather as there is no bad time to visit Singapore!
 Seriously.
 Singapore has consistent weather year round with an average temperature of 27°C (81°F) but it will feel quite a bit hotter with the humidity.
 Rain is also expected year round and unfortunately can’t be avoided.

 Singapore is a massive hub for business and finance so there is never a down time for hotels.
 Prices remain consistent throughout the year.